-Introduction 3 A note on method 3 Level of analysis 3 Part I: Thematic structure of the ERA Chair research strategy6 Section 1: Defining the Industry 4.0 field of investigation 4 Section 2: Conceptual framework 2.
-1. Technology as biology: beyond functionalsm 2.
-2. Globalization as a phase of "time-space compression" 2.
-3. The state and innovation: bringing "it" back in Section 3: Structure and levels of the research strategy Level I: Micro-level: Industry 4.0 at the level of the firm, functions and phases of producition 5 I. 1.
-The decomposition / re-composition of production and the emergence of Global Value Chains 5 I. 2.
-Artificial intelligence, cloud computing, big data, algorithmic models and the Internet of Everything .
-6 I. 3.
-The platform economy, its typology, and economic specificity I. 4.
-Platform economy business models Level II: Meso-level: Industry 4.0 at the level of regions and regional innovation ecosystems 7 II.
-1. Centralization vs. decentralization in Industry 4.0 II.
-2. The changing economic geography and its implications for regional business ecosystems II.
-3. Commoditization and "smart specialization" 7 II.
-4. Symbiotic vs. parasitic ecosystems Level III: Macro-level: Industry 4.0 at the level of governance, policy, regulation, and sustainability III.
-1. Comparative readiness for Industry 4.0: assessment and measurement methodologies 8 III.
-2. The future of work: Industry 4.0 skillsets III.
-3. Industry 4.0 and socially incusive development III.
-4. Governance: regulation, innovation, and sustainability Part II: ERA Chair research strategy implementation roadmap .12
+Introduction Part I: Thematic structure of the ERA Chair research strategy5 Section 1: "Defining the Industry 4.0 field of investigation" Section 2: "Conceptual Framework" 2.
+1. "Technology as biology: beyond functionalism" 2.
+2. "Globalization as a phase of "time-space compression" 2.
+3. "The state and innovation: bringing "it" back in" Section 3: "Structure and level of the research strategy"7 Level I: "Micro-level: Industry 4.0 at the level of the firm, functions and phases of production" I. 1.
+"The decomposition / re-composition of production and the rise of Global Value Chains (GVCs)"7 I. 2.
+"Artificial intelligence, cloud computing, big data, algorithmic models, and the Internet of Everything" I. 3.
+"The platform economy, its typology and economic specificity" I. 4.
+"Platform economy business models" Level II: "Meso-level: Industry 4.0 at the level of regions and regional innovation ecosystems" II.
+1. "Centralization vs. decentralization" II.
+2. "The changing economic geography and its implications for regional business ecosystems"9 II.
+3. "Commoditization and "smart specialization" II.
+4. "Symbiotic vs. parasitic ecosystems" Level III: "Industry 4.0 at the level of governance, policy, regulation, and sustainability" III.
+1. "Comparative readiness for Industry 4.0: assessment and measurement methodologies" 11 III.
+2. "The future of work: Industry 4.0 skillsets" III.
+3. "Industry 4.0 and socially inclusive development" III.
+4. "Governance: regulation, innovation and sustainability" Part II: ERA Chair research strategy implementation Roadmap16